rollbar/docs/onboarding/ios_objectivec.md

 ## Configuration and Testing

-In your Application delegate implementation file, add the following import statement:
+In your `AppDelegate.m` file, add the following import statement:

 ```objective-c
 #import <Rollbar/Rollbar.h>